Detailed guides to painful problems, treatments & more

 Regardless, it’s certainly worth trying, and trying well.

-One of the things that makes rest particularly relevant to repetitive strain injury is that there is good evidence that it really takes quite a long time for degenerated connective tissue structures to heal.
+One of the things that makes rest particularly relevant to repetitive strain injury is that there is good evidence that it takes a long time for degenerated connective tissue structures to recover.
 Tendon is metabolically sluggish.
 It “breathes” only about 10–20% as much oxygen as muscle — a measure of metabolic activity — and even muscle isn’t exactly lightning fast with recovery.50 We know tendons can heal — from some fascinating studies of traces of nuclear bomb tests embedded in tendon51

 — but it’s not a quick process.